Towards Optimal Tradeoff Between Data Freshness and Update Cost in Information-update Systems: System Model and Problem Formulation

 We consider a discrete-time information-update system that consists of an information source, a service provider (or server for short), and multiple users (see Fig.~\ref{fig:model}).
 The server can communicate with the information source and update its data with the latest information.
 The users need to query the server to obtain the data.

-We consider an aggregated arrival process formed by the requests from all the users (which will be assumed as Bernoulli process in Section~\ref{sec:monotone_optimal_policies} for further analysis).
+We consider an aggregated arrival process\footnote{This is because in the applications we consider, the requested information by each user is the same (e.g., in the Gasbuddy application, users who live close by are often interested in the gas prices in the same area), so we can aggregate their requests together.} formed by the requests from all the users (which will be assumed as Bernoulli process in Section~\ref{sec:monotone_optimal_policies} for further analysis).
 The requests arrive at the beginning of the time-slot, and the server replies to the requests with the most recently updated data at the end of a time-slot.
 We use the metric \textit{Age-of-Information (AoI)} to measure the freshness of data, which is defined as the time elapsed since the most recent update.
 For ease of exhibition, we assume that the AoI drops to $0$ after the update at the end of a time-slot\footnote{Some work also assumes that the AoI drops to $1$ \cite{tripathi2019age,tripathi2021online}.
 We assume that the AoI drops to $0$ to make the discussion concise and clear.}.
 The evolution of ${\Delta}(t)$ is as follows:

 where ${u}(t)$ indicates whether the server updates the data at time-slot $t$.
 We assume that the time-slot is indexed from $1$ and the initial AoI also equals $1$, i.e., ${\Delta} (1) = 1$.
 Let $u_i$ denote the $i$-th update time.
 Then, an update policy $\pi$ can be denoted by the update times: $\pi \triangleq \{ u_i^\pi \} _{i = 1}^\infty $.
 An illustration of a typical AoI evolution is shown in Fig.~\ref{fig:AoI_evolution}.
 To reflect the dissatisfaction level of the users when they receive stale data, we also introduce a \textit{staleness cost} for each response of the server.
 Specifically, the staleness cost is defined as a penalty function $f(\Delta)$ of the AoI $\Delta$, where the function $f:[0,\infty ) \mapsto [0,\infty )$ is assumed to be measurable, non-negative, and non-decreasing.
 For simplicity, we let $f(0) = 0$.